Upstatement/ups-public-library/src/entries/scss-variables.md

 $purple: #8e4cf8;
 ```

-After you declare a variable, you can use it as much as you want, as long as its after the declaration in the cascade, and in scope.
+After you declare a variable, you can use it as much as you want, as long as it is in scope.

 ```scss
 $purple: #8e4cf8;